 By late 1967, a massive refugee crisis afflicted South Vietnam.
 The scale of the crisis was so large that it could no longer be ignored or downplayed by U.S. officials.
 In October of that year, a spokesperson with the non-partisan General Accounting Office (GAO) admitted, “…the United States refugee and medical aid programs in South Vietnam had suffered seriously from low priorities and shoddy implementation.”
 Senator Edward Kennedy concurred with the GAO’s conclusions, he noted, “…the refugee program and the medical program in South Vietnam are a scandal.”
 Kennedy placed ultimate responsibility for the generation of refugees, and their ill-treatment, squarely on the shoulders of President Johnson.
 According to Kennedy, the Johnson administration had “…an almost cavalier attitude toward human needs and human concerns in Vietnam.”

-Johnson could not claim ignorance of U.S. military actions, or of the problems confronting the refugees.
+Johnson could not claim ignorance of U.S. military actions or of the problems confronting South Vietnam’s refugees.
 The president knew exactly what his commanders, foot soldiers, and airmen were doing in South Vietnam to generate refugees.
 He also knew of the Government of South Vietnam’s (GVN) corruption and its lackadaisical performance in refugee relief.
 Not only did he receive regular political and military briefings on the situation in South Vietnam, he daily read the nation’s major papers (including the “New York Times” and “Washington Post”) and he frequently watched the Big Three television networks’ reports from South Vietnam.
 All of those media outlets reported at various times between 1965 and late 1967 on the refugee crisis across South Vietnam.
-Furthermore, through his close contacts in Congress, Johnson was informed of the workings of Kennedy’s Subcommittee on Refugees and its damning conclusions.
+Furthermore, the president’s contacts in Congress informed him of the workings of Kennedy’s Subcommittee on Refugees and its damning conclusions.
 And yet, despite his thorough knowledge of the refugee crisis, he did nothing to stop, or slow, its root causes – the Allied destruction of hamlets and villages across rural South Vietnam.